towersvault/shinpokered/README.md

   - press SELECT against a shore to surf
   - press SELECT when facing a shrub or grass tile to use cut
   - press SELECT in a dark area to light it with flash
-  - in all other instances, pressing select activates strength
+  - press SELECT while facing a boulder to activate strength
 - Press and hold A then press SELECT to automatically get on/off your bike or use the best rod in your inventory
 - You can now check DVs or stat exp by holding down a button and entering the status screen
   - hold SELECT for stat exp